haunt-digital/digital-nz-set/README.md

 A Silverstripe module for interacting with Digital NZ sets via the Digital NZ API.
 This currently only has functions for working with Digital NZ sets.

-The previously committed config.yml has been removed so that the Digital NZ tab doesn't automatically appear on every subsite.
-It will have to be manually added in to the site/subsite's config.yml file.
+This module is meant to be used with the subsites module as it was initially produced for the First World War site that is to go to MoE's CWP, and they are using the subsites module in a strange way - that is they have sompletely different sites using the subsites module.
+Make sure to note Installation Instruction #2 if you're not using the subsites module.

+If you are using the subsites module, please note Installation Instruction #3.

 Installation Instructions
 -----------------------------------------------
 1. Install SilverStripe module as usual.
-2. Add the following to your config so that the 'Digital NZ' tab appears.
-    SiteConfig:
-      extensions:
-       - DigitalNZSetSiteConfig
+2. If you're using this module on an install that doesn't use the subsites module, Remove the line below in the DigitalNZSetSiteConfig.php file.
+R
+Remove the closing curly brace for it as well.
+    (line 31)
+    if (SubSiteConfig::display('DigitalNZ', 'display')) {
+3. If you're using subsites, make sure to add your subsite constant to the config.yml file in this module under DigitalNZ > Display.
-2. Run /dev/build?flush=1
+4. Run /dev/build?flush=1
-3. In the admin/settings page you should have a tab for 'Digital NZ'.
+5. In the admin/settings page you should have a tab for 'Digital NZ'.
-4. Enter your Digital NZ API key into the form.
+6. Enter your Digital NZ API key into the form.
-5. Set subsites module usage for this site.
+7. Set subsites module usage for this site.

 Basic Usage
 -----------------------------------------------